werf/werf/docs/pages/reference/deploy_process/experimental_three_way_merge.md

 Also during deploy process a WARNING message will be written to the screen if repair-patch needs to be applied by administrator.

 Annotation `debug.werf.io/repair-patch-errors` will contain errors occurred when creating a repair patch, deploy process in this case will not be interrupted.

+Annotation `debug.werf.io/repair-messages` will contain warnings written to the deploy log along with debug developer messages.

+#### Resources validation

+Werf will validate every resource configuration from chart template and write a warning to the screen if this validation fails.

+Annotation `debug.werf.io/validation-messages` will also contain these validation warnings.

 #### Deal with HPA